-On display in the upstairs gallery, are Rosella’s new series of paperbark or Unchii tree paintings reframing the theme regrowth.
-These trees, found all over northern-coastal Queensland, are used as a symbol to express both seasonal and life changes.
+Rosella’s new series of paperbark or Unchii tree paintings reframe the theme regrowth.
+The trees, found all over northern-coastal Queensland, are used as a symbol to express both seasonal and life changes.
 Visual impressions of the bark texture in rich duotone arrangements dominate these compositions.
 These recent works denote the botanic regrowth after bushfires and backburning (often required for germination) as a perpetual metaphor for personal development and cultural reflection.

-A colourful new series of paintings presented in the ground floor gallery also reveals Rosella’s ties to north Queensland and in particular Lockhart River.
+A colourful new series of paintings also reveal Rosella’s ties to north Queensland and in particular Lockhart River.
 Although Rosella currently resides in Cairns, many of her works show a great appreciation for having grown up in Lockhart River and having been taught the traditional (hunting & gathering) ways and culture by the old people.
-Paintings and sculpture on the ground floor explore this through themes of Mud Mussels/Akul (circular shapes), Mangroves (linear patterns) and Moieties.
+Paintings and sculpture explore this through themes of Mud Mussels/Akul (circular shapes), Mangroves (linear patterns) and Moieties.